sagemath/trac_to_gh/Issue 2073.md

 # Issue 2073: calculus -- get doctest coverage up to 100%

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2073

 Original creator: was